redherd-project/redherd-framework/README.md

 ## Funding

-This project didn't receive any fund.
+This project didn't receive any funding.